 Rogues are sneaky and best known for their Stealth ability.
 They wear leather armour and use Energy as their main resource and spend Combo Points to deal big damage to their enemies.
 They have a good deal of utility including a number of interrupts and stuns and a self-heal on a 30-second cooldown.
 Their Shroud of Concealment ability allows a whole group to move undetected for a short time.
 While rogues are fun to play and elements of levelling can be made much easier with stealth, there are much easier classes to choose from if you're just starting out.

 Outlaw dual-wields one-handed weapons and relies heavily on good resource management to deal direct damage to enemies.
 It has strong AoE damage but the overall output can vary because of the RNG element of the Roll the Bones ability which grants a random buff.

 Assassination dual-wields daggers to deal damage.
 It favours the use of poisons and bleeds to take down enemies and you'll need to keep these up for maximum damage.
 This spec has high, sustained single-target damage and its defensive abilities give a good amount of survivability.

 Subtlety also uses daggers and relies more on moving in and out of stealth and positioning behind the enemy to maximise its damage.
-It has the lowest damage of the three rogues specs and is the most complicated to master, making it suited to more experienced players.
+Of the three rogue specs, this one is the most complicated to master, making it suited to more experienced players.

 Priest (healer/ranged damage)